SpineEventEngine/base/tests/README.md

   ./gradlew check --stacktrace
 ```

-To configure Intellij Idea for recognizing `tests` module as the actual source code, see
+To configure IntelliJ IDEA for recognizing `tests` module as the actual source code, see
 [this page](https://blog.jetbrains.com/idea/2016/10/intellij-idea-2016-3-eap-gradle-composite-builds-and-android-studio-2-2/).